duo-labs/appsec-education/README.md

 As a part of this public release of our content, we've also included the code and content for our custom Hunter2 labs.
 [Hunter2](https://hunter2.com) is a platform specifically designed to help users gain application security knowledge through hands-on labs, identifying issues and fixing vulnerabilities.

+Current labs cover:

+- HTTP Header Injection
+- JSON Injection
+- Flaws in JWTs
+- Mass Assignment
+- Type juggling issues (Power of None)
+- Replay Attacks

+Each lesson directory contains a `content/` subdirectory containing Markdown files for the lesson content and a `code/` directory containing the related vulnerable application.

 These lessons have been made available on the Hunter2 platform a part of a collaboration between the Hunter2 service and Duo Security.
 More information about it can be found on the Hunter2 site: [https://hunter2.com/community](https://hunter2.com/community)